jaengyo/kokoa-clone-2020/README.md

-# Kokoa Clone 2020 Update.
+# MangoTalk Clone 2020 Update.

 HTML & Css are so much fun!